PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 ![NEO-M8T_FeatherWing_BreakoutPins](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/img/NEO-M8T_FeatherWing_BreakoutPins.JPG)

-**GPS Reset** is connected to the NEO-M8T reset pin.
+**GRST** is connected to the NEO-M8T reset pin.
 You can reset the NEO-M8T by pulling this pin low.
 If you want to reset both the Feather _and_ the NEO-M8T via the reset button, short the GRESET split pad on the rear of the PCB.
 Note that pulling GPS Reset low does not put the NEO-M8T into a low power state, you'll want to disable it instead (see En below).

 ![NEO-M8T_FeatherWing_GReset](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/img/NEO-M8T_FeatherWing_GReset.JPG)